< Back to Previous

 Above it all, crowning the city in such a way as to make the lower roofs a staircase, is an immense cathedral-like city hall, the Duomo, like the queen piece on a chessboard, a tall ornate rectangularized turret soaring above a huge dome peaked with a tinier round colonnaded turret just in front of it.
 The higher turret is marked by four towers that I can see, a fifth hidden squarely behind the large tricuspid central one from the pointed tip of which a thin Cross rises, capping the entire edifice and the skyline as well: the mast of the city as it sails through morning dross.
 These turrets and their tower are horizontally striped in alternating dark and light bands and colonnaded at four different levels in opposing straight and round series, which gives a very crisp heraldic appearance.
 The Duomo is a perfect rotunda and monument rising like the Moon above the charming but eroded archaeology of a working secular city.

 The overall immensity includes the greater-than-three dimensionality of this vista.
 Space is concentrated, packed, cultivated, and detailed at so many levels of depth and height that it is realer than real.
 I am not only on a ledge within a holographic mediaeval panorama; I am suspended in it as though in a balloon floating through hyperspace.
 The reality is fashioned in stone and it is final; it is not a picture.
-It is dense and far more intricate than my description or any description, like being in a virtual replica of the late middle ages—concrete, bumpy, rugged, exquisitely and granularly textured, interrogated by waxing pink and pale gold luminosity of a Sun beginning to suffuse a slumbering world.
+It is dense and far more intricate than my description or any description, like being in a virtual replica of the late Middle Ages—concrete, bumpy, rugged, exquisitely and granularly textured, interrogated by waxing pink and pale gold luminosity of a Sun beginning to suffuse a slumbering world.
 It vibrates with an utterness of space in time.

 I am reminded of lines from a poem that my friend Chuck Stein wrote in the sixties when we were both so much younger.
 It seems not entirely coincidental that he too was on a trip to Italy.
 I memorized his lines back then from thinking them so often: “From this point of view—/is the widest of that kind of view/I ever saw, down far left/and far right and out also/to where hills you can just see in the haze/cut if off….”